-- 1.6.2 Drop Scores and Totals will be calculated as follows: - (i) For drivers who have elected to add points to the Championship, the totals from all qualifying races run less three will determine final Championship points and positions.
-For the three races not counted ("dropped scores") all points are lost, including any points awarded for fastest laps.
+For drivers who have elected to add points to the CGRC Trophy ("Trophy Drivers"), points will only be scored for races designated as 'Trophy Races' by the Championship Organiser.
+The total from all qualifying races less one will determine final Trophy points and positions.
+For the race not counted ("dropped score") all points are lost, including any points awarded for fastest laps.